Chile’s Most Iconic Whitewater Waterfalls

 Nuble Bonus.
 Jon Clarke’s Spirit.
 Those youth Jon taught to kayak we now continue to coach and some day hire.
 Their families are contracted to host us, prepare a true Chilean asado, and Javier and Juan Pablo paddle show us the latest and greatest boofs and trout holes.

 - Logistics for any required PCR testing such as appointment;

 - World’s Best Kayak Instruction;

 BOOK TRIP DATES

 Prices are per person

 Skill Level: III+ to IV+

-Arrival City: Santiago International Airport (SCL) prior to 10 AM
+Arrival City: Carriel Sur International Concepción Airport (CCP) prior to 2 PM

-Departure City: Santiago International Airport (SCL) after 7 PM
+Departure City: Carriel Sur International Concepción Airport (CCP) after 1 PM

 Claro PLUS Nuble Trip Extension Option: Travel south for Pucon Creek Week to notch two weeks of Chile’s best whitewater.
 Option available within registration form.